BrightspaceUI/testing/README.md

 > **Important:** `defineCE` is not performant and shouldn't be used outside of test files.

-### Visual-Diff Testing
+### Vdiff Testing

-Also known as "visual regression" or "perceptual diff", visual-diff testing involves taking snapshot images of the browser and comparing them against a known golden (or "baseline") image.
+Short for "visual diff" and also known as "visual regression" or "perceptual diff", vdiff testing involves taking snapshot images of the browser and comparing them against a known golden (or "baseline") image.
 The images are compared pixel-by-pixel and differences beyond a threshold will fail the test.
-Our visual diff testing leverages the [pixelmatch](https://github.com/mapbox/pixelmatch) library to perfom its comparison.
+Our vdiff testing leverages the [pixelmatch](https://github.com/mapbox/pixelmatch) library to perfom its comparison.

-Use the asynchronous `.to.be.golden()` Chai assertion to take a visual-diff snapshot and compare it against its golden.
+Use the asynchronous `.to.be.golden()` Chai assertion to take a vdiff snapshot and compare it against its golden.

 ```javascript
 import { fixture, html } from '@brightspace-ui/testing';